pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

 So that leaves us with some other questions: what kind of code is left for the bundles themselves?
 How can you identify what code you should place inside bundles and what code you should isolate from them?
 Well, the answers for those questions are actually not simple.
 However, we can start by thinking on the application specific stuff.

 The first thing that comes to mind is the [controller](http://symfony.com/doc/master/book/controller.html).
-The controller is nothing else than a piece of code made to solve the *delivery mechanism*{% fn_ref 2 %} problem.
+The controller is nothing else than a piece of code created to solve the *delivery mechanism*{% fn_ref 2 %} problem.
 Its job is basically to, having been activated by a [front controller](http://martinfowler.com/eaaCatalog/frontController.html), send a response to the client - on a web application, usually as a HTML page or a JSON response.
 Nothing else.
 Really, nothing else.

 Composed by a really skinny code, you most likely won't be able to reuse the controllers — and probably won't want to as well, at least in most cases.
 With that in mind, don't worry about them.
 Just keep them inside your application specific bundles — in our previous example, those would be `BlogBundle`, `ForumBundle`, `SiteBundle` — and you are fine.

-The next thing the comes to mind when we think about application specific code is the [view layer](http://symfony.com/doc/2.0/book/templating.html).
+The next thing that comes to mind when we think about application specific code is the [view layer](http://symfony.com/doc/2.0/book/templating.html).
 Just like the controllers, views are inside the delivery mechanism scope.
 They only exist because of the delivery mechanism of your application.
 If that is the web, than the views are probably going to be a bunch of [templates](http://symfony.com/doc/2.0/book/templating.html#templates) to be displayed on the user's screen.

 Templates are even more specific than controllers.
-Rarely you will want to reuse them — maybe their concept or structure, but not them as they are originally on each page.
+Rarely you will want to reuse them — maybe their concept or structure, but not as they are originally on each page.
 Since Symfony handles [template inheritance](http://symfony.com/doc/2.0/book/templating.html#template-inheritance-and-layouts) pretty well, keep them inside your bundles too and they are going to be settled.

-With all this informatin, let's take a look at the evolution of our blog/forum/site example, starting by the directory structure with some more stuff in it.
+With all this informatin, let's take a look at the evolution of our blog/forum/site example, starting by the directory structure with some more stuff on it.

     src/
     └── Vendor/